Gurobi/gurobi-machinelearning/doc_source/notebooks/myst/price_optimization.md

 <div class="alert alert-info">
 Note

- Here, there are subtle but significant differences with the original notebook:
+There are subtle but significant differences in the model with respect to the original notebook.

-  1. We are using Matrix variables instead of having variables indexed by regions.
-Our variables are then only vectors and matrices.
-Instead of using a set of regions names, our regions is therefore just the number of them.
+Here, we use Gurobi matrix variables API instead of variables indexed by the regions.
+Our variables are then vectors and matrices and are not indexed by regions (they are just indexed by their row and column numbers).

-  2. Because of the point above, we have to make certain that the data is always presented with the regions in the exact same order.
+Because of this, we have to make certain that the data is always presented with the regions in the exact same order.
 We repeatedly use `.loc[regions]` on the data stored in pandas to make sure of that.

 </div>